-ACCEPTING INTERNSHIP APPLICATIONS FOR SPRING 2017!
+ACCEPTING INTERNSHIP APPLICATIONS FOR SUMMER 2017!

 Congresswoman Terri Sewell is now accepting applications from highly motivated students and recent graduates to join her Washington, D.C., Birmingham, Selma, Montgomery, or Tuscaloosa offices as unpaid, full-time interns.
 Interns will work in a fast-paced Congressional office, gain valuable legislative or communications experience, and learn more about how Congress works.

 Main responsibilities include, but are not limited to: assisting Congressional staff, performing research, compiling media mentions, answering telephones, processing mail, and general office responsibilities.
 Interns will also have the opportunity to attend special events, such as committee hearings, press conferences, legislative briefings and seminars.

 Candidates should be proactive, professional, dependable, and have an interest in the legislative process.
 Qualifications also include: excellent oral and written communication skills, the ability to multi-task, attention to detail, and a willingness to learn.
 Applicants must have a 3.0 GPA or higher, be enrolled in or have graduated from college, and be 18 years of age or older.
 Start and end dates are flexible.

 Congressional Interns are unpaid.